Parsha Va'etchanan - Debarim/Deuteronomy 3:22 -7:11

 YAHUAH is One.
 He is the Always-Present, Forever-Existent, Never-Changing One.
 He wasn’t one Elohim at Creation, then another one at Sinai, and another now.
 He is One, and He is the same One.
 He and His word never change.

 YAHUAH is the only One.
 He is the only One in control of the world.
 Everything exists because of Him, and nothing exists outside of Him.
 All power is His.
 He does not share His Ultimate Authority with any other being or entity.
 All the host of heaven, including Mashiach, are under His Power and Authority.
-He alone is YAHUAH.
+YAHUAH alone is Elohim.

 Truly understanding His Oneness is living with the constant awareness that He is greater than what we can ever imagine.
 We will never completely know or understand Him.
 YAHUAH is great!
 Do not limit Him.
 Realize that your understanding of Him is only a fraction of who He is.
 Live with the constant awareness of the greatness and vastness of the One Elohim.